Recent Evolution of Zero Data Loss Guarantee in Spark Streaming With Kafka

 - WAL reduces the throughput of receivers as the received data must be stored reliably in distributed file-system (the workaround is to start more receivers)

 - For some input sources, it duplicates the same data.
-For instance, when reading from Kafka, you keep one copy of data in Kafka brokers (because other Kafka consumers might want to consume it) and second copy in Spark Streaming (in the form of WAL stored in Hadoop API compatible file system)
+For instance, when reading from Kafka, you keep one copy of data in Kafka brokers (because other Kafka consumers might want to consume it) and the second copy in Spark Streaming (in the form of WAL stored in Hadoop API compatible file system)

 Kafka direct API